Abe-E/State-and-County-Level-Public-Health-Analysis-Using-SQL/README.md

 Analysis revealed that men experience, on average, 54 more deaths per 100,000 individuals from coronary heart disease mortalities in compared to females in 2021.
 These findings indicate a substantial sex-based disparity in cardiovascular mortality.

 Our findings are consistent with previous cardiovascular research.
 For example, in a review by Maas & Appelman (2010), research suggest that cardiovascular disease develops later in women.
-Moreover, differenes in clinical presentation in women lead to an under-recognition of early heart disease and less aggressive treatment strategies in comparison to men.
+Moreover, differences in clinical presentation in women lead to an under-recognition of early heart disease and less aggressive treatment strategies in comparison to men.

 __Investigation 2: Lung and Bronchus Cancer__